Save 30% on online shipping anywhere in Canada and the US!

 Austenitic stainless steels are typically used when selecting a stainless steel that must endure corrosive environments.
 Possessing excellent mechanical properties, the high amounts of nickel and chromium in austenitic stainless steels also provide outstanding corrosion resistance.
 Additionally, many austenitic stainless steels are weldable and formable.
 Two of the more commonly used grades of austenitic stainless steel are grades 304 and 316.
 To help you determine which grade is right for your project, this blog will examine the difference between 304 stainless steel and 316 stainless steel.

-The high amounts of chromium and nickel give 304 stainless steel excellent corrosion resistance.
 Common applications of 304 stainless steel include:

 • Appliances such as refrigerators and dishwashers